 Courtesy of the Resort at Paws Up

-From mid-May through mid-October, relish the heated slate bathroom floors, spacious showers, and rustic-refined decor of the well-appointed tents.
-Each camp comes with a chef, who serves up elegant, family-style ranch cuisine, and a butler, who helps set up your day-to-day itinerary and can show you how to build the perfect s’more.
+From mid-May through November, relish the heated slate bathroom floors, spacious showers, and rustic-refined decor of these well-appointed tents.
+Each camp comes with a chef, who serves up elegant, family-style ranch cuisine in the dining pavilion, and a butler, who helps set up your day-to-day itinerary and can show you how to build the perfect s’more.

 In addition to its standard guest rooms and suites, Capitol Reef Resort offers cabins, tepees, and Conestoga wagons.